 “You do what you have to do at the moment.
 You have these crazy thoughts about, ‘Am I doing the right thing?’
 But you have as much chance of a happy ending as a sad ending,” Christi said.
 “So I put all my hope in it, and we moved forward with surgery.”

 But surgery was just the start of Birdie’s recovery.
 “She wasn’t able to stand or move very well.
 They kept telling me what life would be like now with a paralyzed dog who would only have function in the front limbs.
 So you start to ready yourself for what that might look like,” Christi shared.
 “But these little dogs have other plans.”

 Birdie started rehabilitation, including acupuncture, hydrotherapy and physical and laser therapy.
-Even though these treatments were necessary, the overall costs quickly increased — but luckily, when Birdie was young, Christi signed up for Fetch by The Dodo pet insurance.
+Even though these treatments were necessary, the overall costs quickly increased — but luckily, when Birdie was young, Christi signed up for Fetch Pet Insurance.

 “When I stood in front of this neuro team at the University of Georgia talking about her prognosis, I didn't blink.
 I didn't have to think about all the costs that would come with it,” Christi shared.
 “That gave me the ability to have hope in a very dark moment and know that I had this resource that I could use to try to give her the best life that I could despite what had happened to her.”

 And Christi was thankful for making that decision.
 To her, Fetch Pet Insurance provided more than she ever imagined it would.
 It allowed her to agree to treatments beyond the surgery (like rehabilitation and physical therapy) that encouraged Birdie’s recovery.
 So far, Fetch has covered around $10,000 of the pup’s vet bills and allowed Christi to focus on how she can make her dog comfortable.

 “I spent most nights on the floor with her because once you go through that back surgery, you have to stay crated for a very extended period of time,” Christi said.